edgedb/edgedb/docs/edgeql/sets.rst

 Checking membership
 -------------------

-Use the :eql:op:`IN` operator to check whether a set contains a particular element.
+Use the :eql:op:`in` operator to check whether a set contains a particular element.

 .. code-block:: edgeql-repl